 Welcome to the Art Department.

-In Year 9, pupils will have two art lessons over the two week timetable.
+In Year 9, students will have two art lessons over the two week timetable.
 They will be developing their skills in a range of practical art techniques and looking in further depth at history of art and the contemporary art world.
 They will be experimenting with various media, and will be encouraged to use independent thinking to analyse work by various artists.

-In Years 10 and 11, the pupils will have chosen Art as a GCSE option.
+In Years 10 and 11, students will have chosen Art as a GCSE option.
 There will be six lessons over the two week timetable.
 The students are set two projects as part of the syllabus, which form a coursework portfolio.
 This portfolio is worth 60% of the overall GCSE grade.
 Students are then given an external set project by the examination board, which makes up the exam aspect of the course, culminating in a 10 hour practical exam spread over two days.

-As homework, pupils are expected to work on their projects for two hours outside the lesson every week.
+As homework, students are expected to work on their projects for two hours outside the lesson every week.
 It is vitally important that students keep up with the coursework, as this will affect final marks.
 We also expect our students to seek out exhibitions of interest to their area of study, together with trips that the department arranges.